shahanakattil/ai-in-a-day/03-knowledge-mining/2b-semantic-query-and-return-semantic-answer.md

    ![Semantic search](media/lab2b-ssp15.png)

-8. You will be seeing a **Sending request** in the **Response** section which will take few seconds to get the response from cognitive search service.
+8. You will be seeing a **Sending request** in the **Response** section which will take a few seconds to get the response from the cognitive search service.
 Once you get the response check that **Network Status: 200 OK**, review the response and explore with your own query requests.

    ![Semantic search](media/lab2b-ssp16.png)

-   >**Note**: If you face an issue that request failed with 401 Forbidden or 403 Forbidden errod, this might caused due to passing invalid authentication credentials or invalid api-key.
+   >**Note**: If you face an issue that the request failed with 401 Forbidden or 403 Forbidden error, this might be caused due to passing invalid authentication credentials or invalid api-key.
+For more information reference this link ```https://docs.microsoft.com/en-us/rest/api/searchservice/http-status-codes#common-http-status-codes```